Skydive for CTS!

 Day centre entrance for young people

 You can find us just off Ship Street.
-We're in a little alley way called Lewis Buildings which is between a clothes shop and The Trading Post cafe.
-Look for the sign on the street.
+We’re in a little alleyway right next to the Trading Post cafe – look for the Clock Tower Sanctuary sign on the street.

 Office entrance for visitors and deliveries